Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Elimination of Humps

 The scaling plot of $U_\mathrm{cross}$ in the $q=4$ Potts model on the square lattice is shown in Fig.~\ref{fig:q4_ising_cross}~(b).
 The cross Binder parameter is monotonic and scaled perfectly in contrast to $U$ and $U_\text{Ising}$.

 The nature of $U_\text{cross}$ is unclear in a system whose graph representation is not known.
-However, we expect that the cross Binder parameter \eqref{eq:U_cross} with an appropriate choice of $m_\alpha$ and $m_\beta$ exhibits monotonic behavior even in such a system.
+However, we expect that the cross Binder parameter defined in Eq.~\eqref{eq:U_cross} with an appropriate choice of $m_\alpha$ and $m_\beta$ exhibits monotonic behavior even in such a system.
 At least the following two conditions seem to be necessary; (i) $\left<m_\alpha^2 \right>$ and $\left<m_\beta^2 \right>$ are regarded as order parameters, (ii) $\left<m_\alpha^2 m_\beta^2\right>$ vanishes in the low-temperature limit.
 The first condition means that, in the thermodynamic limit, both of them take a non-zero value in the ordered phase while they vanish in the disordered phase.
 It allows $U_\text{cross}$ to detect the phase transition.
 The second condition implies that $U_\text{cross}$ goes to zero in the low temperature.
 It is important so that $U_\text{cross}$ does not contain $U_\text{low}$, the cause of a hump.
 To satisfy these condition, the ordered phase needs to have at least 4-fold degeneracy.
-In Sec.~\ref{sec:frustratedising}, we will demonstrate the usefulness of $U_\text{cross}$ and the validity of our expectation in a system without the graph representation.
+In Sec.~\ref{sec:frustratedising}, we will demonstrate that we can remove the humps by adopting $U_\text{cross}$ in a system without the graph representation.
 Phenomenological analysis of the first-order phase transition also supports our expectation (see Appendix \ref{sec:pheno}).